Whitefish Dunes State Park

 If you park at Cave Point (free parking) and use the trail, it is a very short walk with views of the lake, rocks and native plants along the way.

-If you chose to enter and park by car, there is a choice of purchasing a day pass or a yearly pass.
+If you chose to enter and park by car, there is a choice of purchasing a daily Wisconsin State Park pass or a yearly pass.
 I highly recommend purchasing the yearly pass if you plan on spending a few days in Door County.

 The pass will get you into all the state parks in Door County, the county parks are all no-fee access parks.